Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 “I will treat your pet like family!”

 Life long animal lover.
 I’ve had pets my entire life.
 I have experience with cats, dogs, chickens and many others.
 I’m experienced with senior pets, medication administration and can give them lots of TLC.
 Weekends I also do outreach work for the animal shelter and at local pet stores.
 Often times you’ll find the gang and I picking out toys and treats at the local Pet Store.
 Everyone goes home with a special goodie bag and is treated like family.
 I'm a member of PSI(Pet Sitters International.)

-Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, Training experience, Dogs who pull, Puppy care, Fast walker
+Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, Special needs dog care, Fast walker, Dogs who pull, Puppy care, Training experience

 North Sioux City, South Dakota is an interesting little town.
 It is said to be the first settlement in the state, which makes sense considering its location on McCook Lake.
 Modern-day North Sioux City combines big-city amenities with small-town charm, and offers its residents and visitors a few furrific recreational opportunities.